ayeo/alligator/readme.md

 ## Rules

-Alligator use scenario is all about working with entire resoucr objects.
+Alligator use scenario is all about working with entire resource objects.
 Rules are defined at level of the object also.
 Lets consider simple example.
 ```php
 class Person